hanishkvc/prgs-sdr-kspecanal/README.rst

 It is a study in rough relatives and not absolutes, and that is good enough / sufficiently useful, many a times ;-)

+One can mix and match the options supported by the program to try and explore the emissions/signals in a suitable way.

 Use